irenealgi/irenealegre.com/case-studies/monzo-test.md

 Push notifications should inform the user of the following:

-- Oven is ready to use (has completed heating up)
+- Oven is ready to use (has completed heating up).
-- Time is up (accompanied by an alarm)
+- Time is up (accompanied by an alarm).
-- Food is burning (accompanied by an alarm)
+- Food is burning (accompanied by an alarm).
-- Oven requires cleaning
+- Oven requires cleaning.

 ### Warranty & Support

 The oven will come with some sort of warranty, and the related documentation will be accessible from the app.

-There will also be a FAQ section and contact details should the customer not be able to sort the issue out by themselves.
+There will also be an FAQ section and contact details should the customer not be able to sort an issue out by themselves.

 ## Sketches/Wireframes